tejaswi-kommana/Maurice-Bach-Notes/3-The-Buffer-Cache.md

 ![Buffer header](Diagrams/Screen_Shot_2017-06-07_at_10.27.45_PM.png)

-The *device number* fields specifies the logical file system (not physical device) and *block number* block number of the data on disk.
+The *device number* fields specifies the logical file system (not physical device) and *block number* specifies the block number of the data on disk.
 These two numbers *uniquely* identify the buffer.
 The *status* field summarizes the current status of the buffer.
 The *ptr to data area* is a pointer to the data area, whose size must be at least as big as the size of a disk block.

 The status of a buffer is a combination of the following conditions: